One-Second Voice-to-Voice Latency with Modal, Pipecat, and Open Models

 Conversational Voice AI Applications

-A conversational bot has to do more or less the same things that a conversational human needs to do - listen to the other participant, formulate a response, and say the response aloud.
+A conversational bot has to do more or less the same things that a conversational human needs to do - listen to the other participant, formulate a response, and say the response aloud, all while managing the complexities of conversation (more on that below).
 In terms of application architecture, this is often represented as a sequence of three inference steps, each of which leverages an AI model.

 Voice AI Frameworks